Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Method

 \section{Method}

-DeepContour introduces a hybrid approach that combines the predictive power of deep learning with the numerical rigor of classical solvers to efficiently compute solutions for large-scale generalized eigenvalue problems (GEPs).
+Deepcontour introduces a hybrid approach that combines the predictive power of deep learning with the numerical rigor of classical solvers to efficiently compute solutions for large-scale GEPs.
 The method unfolds in two primary stages, as illustrated in Figure~\ref{fig:workflow}.
-First, we employ a custom-designed neural operator, which we term the Eigen-Neural-Operator (ENO), to rapidly predict the spectral distribution of a given GEP.
-Second, we leverage the predicted spectrum to intelligently and automatically construct optimal integration contours for Contour Integral methods, thereby overcoming its principal bottleneck.
+First, we employ a custom-designed neural operator, which we term the ENO, to rapidly predict the spectral distribution of a given GEP.
+Second, we leverage the predicted spectrum to intelligently and automatically construct optimal integration contours for CI methods, thereby overcoming its principal bottleneck.
+We focus on the real eigenvalues of Hermitian GEPs in this work.